REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Resource-Efficient Deep Subnets

 \subsection{Iterative knapsack problem}

 This section describes the novel method to design \reds subnetwork structure by formulating and solving a variant of an iterative knapsack problem.
-The discussion in main paper is limited to the simplest case, while the generalization for a more complex model architecture and the theoretical analysis of the problem are moved to the appendix (Appendix~\ref{appendix:knapsack_variant_two} and Appendix~\ref{appendix:iterative_knapsack}) for presentation clarity.
+The theoretical analysis is moved to the Appendix \ref{appendix:iterative_knapsack} for presentation clarity.